Prince Arthur, Duke of Connaught and Strathearn

 Prince Arthur, Duke of Connaught and Strathearn (Arthur William Patrick Albert; 1 May 1850 – 16 January 1942), was the seventh child and third son of Queen Victoria of the United Kingdom and Prince Albert of Saxe-Coburg and Gotha.
-He served as Governor General of Canada, the tenth since Canadian Confederation and the only British prince to do so to date.
+He served as Governor General of Canada, the tenth since Canadian Confederation and the only British prince to do so.

 Arthur was educated by private tutors before entering the Royal Military Academy at Woolwich at 16 years old.
-Upon graduation, he was commissioned as a lieutenant in the British Army, where he served for some 40 years, seeing service in various parts of the British Empire.
-During this time he was also created a royal duke, becoming Duke of Connaught and Strathearn as well as Earl of Sussex.
-In 1900 he was appointed as Commander in Chief of the British Army in Ireland, which he regretted; his preference being to join the campaign against the Boers in South Africa.
-In 1911, he was appointed as Governor General of Canada, replacing Albert Grey, 4th Earl Grey, as viceroy.
+Upon graduation, he was commissioned as a lieutenant in the British Army, where he served for some 40 years, seeing service in various parts of the British Empire and rising to the rank of field marshal.
+During this time, he was also created a royal duke, becoming Duke of Connaught and Strathearn as well as Earl of Sussex.
+In 1900, he was appointed as Commander-in-Chief, Ireland, which he regretted; his preference was to join the campaign against the Boers in South Africa.
+In 1911, he was appointed Governor General of Canada, replacing Albert Grey, 4th Earl Grey, as viceroy.
 He occupied this post until he was succeeded by Victor Cavendish, 9th Duke of Devonshire, in 1916.
 He acted as the King's, and thus the Canadian Commander-in-Chief's, representative through the first years of the First World War.

-After the end of his viceregal tenure, Arthur returned to the United Kingdom and performed various royal duties there and in Ireland, while also again taking up military duties.
+After the end of his viceregal tenure, Arthur returned to Britain and performed various royal duties there and in Ireland, while also again taking up military duties.
 Though he retired from public life in 1928, he continued to make his presence known in the army well into the Second World War, before his death in 1942.
 He was Queen Victoria's last surviving son.

 Early life

 Arthur was born at Buckingham Palace on 1 May 1850, the seventh child and third son of Queen Victoria and Prince Albert of Saxe-Coburg and Gotha.
-The prince was baptised by the Archbishop of Canterbury, John Bird Sumner, on 22 June in the palace's private chapel.
+He was baptised by the Archbishop of Canterbury, John Bird Sumner, on 22 June in the palace's private chapel.
 His godparents were Prince William of Prussia (the later King of Prussia and German Emperor Wilhelm I); his great-uncle's sister-in-law, Princess Bernard of Saxe-Weimar-Eisenach (for whom his maternal grandmother the Duchess of Kent stood proxy); and the Duke of Wellington, with whom he shared his birthday and after whom he was named.
 As with his older brothers, Arthur received his early education from private tutors.
 It was reported that he became the Queen's favourite child.